DanyelleH/PathoMap/README.md

 	• patient_summary: Clinically related information from Medline

-## Patient App
+## User App
-Used to track patients, or research participants.
+Used to track users, or research participants.

-	• name: Patient’s full name.
+	• first_ name:
+	• last_name:
 	• dob: Date of birth.
-	• deficiency_history: History of any deficiencies.
+	• history: History of concerns forthe user.
-	• current_illness: Information on the patient’s current health issues.
+	• current_diseases: Information on the users current health concerns.

-### CRUD Operations
+### CRUD Operations * to be implemented *

-1. Get All Patients (Read):
+1. Get All users (Read):

-	• Endpoint: /patients/
+	• Endpoint: /users/

-	•	Description: Retrieve all patients in a serialized format.
+	•	Description: Retrieve all users in a serialized format.

 2. Create Patient (Create):

-	•	Endpoint: /patients/create/
+	•	Endpoint: /users/create/

 	•	Permissions: Group-based permissions required.